 Will adding a learner driver to my car insurance policy increase my insurance?

-Many providers will agree to insure a learner driver as a named driver on the policy, but bear in mind this may be subject to admin fees and premium increases.
+Many providers will agree to insure a learner driver as a named driver on the policy.
+But you may face admin fees and higher premiums.

 Is adding a learner driver to my car insurance policy a good idea?

-Aside from the increased cost to you as the policyholder, you need to think carefully about other possible outcomes, which include:
+Aside from the increased cost to you as the policyholder, you need to think carefully about the risks:

-• Claims: If the learner has an accident that results in a claim, this may affect your no-claims bonus.
-Check with your policy provider whether your no claims bonus is fully, partly or not at all protected if there is an incident where the named driver was behind the wheel.
+- Claims: If the learner has an accident that results in a claim, this may affect your no-claims bonus.
+Check with your insurer whether your no-claims bonus will be protected if there's an incident where the named driver was behind the wheel.

-If, after mulling over these issues, you or the learner driver are uneasy about proceeding, they could take out temporary insurance policy to cover them while driving your car.
+If you or the learner driver are uneasy about the risks, they could consider taking out a temporary insurance policy.
+This can cover them while driving your car.

-This option can often work out cheaper and pose less of a risk to your existing policy.
-Plus, in many cases they’ll be able to start building their no-claims bonus before they’ve even passed their test.
+This option can work out cheaper, and have less of an effect on the main driver's policy.
+Plus, in many cases the learner can start building their no-claims bonus before they’ve even passed their test.

 What are the restrictions of driving on a provisional licence?

-Even with a provisional licence in place, there are certain laws that govern driving as a learner.
+Even with a provisional licence, there are laws learner drivers must follow.
 These include:

-you must always display L plates on the front and back of the vehicle you are driving, even if you are driving someone else’s car as a named driver.
+- You should always display L plates on the front and back of the vehicle you're driving.
+Even if you are driving someone else’s car as a named driver.

 How can I get cheaper provisional car insurance?

-Provisional car insurance is expensive and young drivers and those with no experience pay some of the highest prices for insurance.
-But there are ways to cut the cost:
+Provisional car insurance can be expensive.
+Young and inexperienced drivers pay some of the highest prices for insurance.
+But there are ways you can cut the cost:

-• Pay in one lump sum if you can, rather than monthly which can cost more
+- Pay in one lump sum if you can, rather than monthly as this can cost more.

-• Lower your mileage but make sure give an accurate estimate for how far you plan to drive in a year
+- Lower your mileage.
+Always make sure that you give an accurate estimate for how far you plan to drive in a year.
+A lower annual mileage can mean lower insurance costs.

 FAQs